Domestic Violence

 What can happen if I go into hiding because I feel like my children or I am in danger?

 There are consequences if you avoid being served with court papers.
 If you are considering relocating, especially moving out of state, you should speak to an attorney beforehand.
-For more information and to contact the Clerk of the Court in the County you live in, see opens in a new windowConsequences of Avoiding Court Service.opens PDF file
+For more information and to contact the Clerk of the Court in the County you live in, see Consequences of Avoiding Court Service.

 Do I have legal rights as a victim of domestic violence?